 - U) Mural.
-An approved and planned design or representation painted on or drawn on a wall which does not contain any promotional or commercial advertising. - V) Non-Conforming Sign.
+A graphic displayed on the exterior of a building, generally for the purposes of decoration or artistic expression, including but not limited to painting, fresco, or mosaic.
+If a business installs a mural, there can be no reference to the business name; a mural is not a sign. - V) Non-Conforming Sign.
 A sign that was lawfully permitted at the time it was erected but is not permitted under current law. - W) Permanent Sign.
 Any sign which has a permanent location on the ground, or which is attached to a structure having a permanent location and which meets the structural requirements for signs as established in this Article and in the current Michigan Building Code. - X) Placard.
 A sign that provides notices of a public nature, such as "No Trespassing" or "No Hunting" signs. - Y) Pole Sign.
 A freestanding sign which is supported by one or more poles that are attached to the ground in a permanent location and is separated from the ground by air. - Z) Portable Sign (and Sandwich Board Sign).
-Any sign not permanently attached to the ground or other permanent structure, as a sign designed to be transported, including but not limited to signs transported by means of wheels; A- or T-frames; menu and sandwich boards; balloons, banners or umbrellas used for advertising; and signs attached to or painted on stationary or abandoned vehicles parked and visible from the public road that are not used in the day-to-day operation of a business. - AA) Projecting Sign.
+Any sign not permanently attached to the ground or other permanent structure, as a sign designed to be transported, including but not limited to signs transported by means of wheels; A- or Tframes; menu and sandwich boards; balloons, banners or umbrellas used for advertising; and signs attached to or painted on stationary or abandoned vehicles parked and visible from the public road that are not used in the day-to-day operation of a business. - AA) Projecting Sign.
 Any sign, generally doubled-faced, affixed to a building or wall in such a manner that it extends more than 12-inches from the wall. - BB) Sandwich Board Sign.
 See Portable Sign. - CC) Sign.
 Any display or object which is primarily used to identify or display information or direct or attract attention by any means which is visible from any public street, sidewalk, alley, park, or public property and is otherwise located or set upon or in a building, structure, or piece of land.
 The definition does not include goods displayed in a window. - DD) Roof Sign.
 Any sign erected or constructed wholly on and over the roof of a building, supported by the roof structure.